nf-core/funcscan/docs/usage.md

 ### DeepBGC

+> ⚠️ The dependencies for the deepBGC database download are currently broken.
+Until deeBGC gets fixed, users need to provide the database files themselves or just skip the tool (`--bgc_skip_deepbgc`).
+To provide tje files yourself: The links for the database files can be found in [this script](https://github.com/Merck/deepbgc/blob/476934b61521d23c1122a1cfada176ee5e402741/deepbgc/data.py) from the deepBGC GitHub repository.
+The command `deepbgc download` as described below will not work at the moment.

 DeepBGC relies on trained models and Pfams to run its analysis. nf-core/funcscan will download these databases for you.
 If the flag `--save_databases` is set, the downloaded files will be stored in the output directory under `databases/deepbgc/`.

 Alternatively, if you already downloaded the database locally with `deepbgc download`, you can indicate the path to the database folder with `--bgc_deepbgc_database <path>/<to>/<deepbgc_db>/`.
 The folder has to contain the subfolders as in the database folder downloaded by `deepbgc download`: